William Ward, 3rd Earl of Dudley: Personal life

 He married secondly Viscountess (Frances) Laura Long née Charteris (1915–1990), daughter of Guy Lawrence Charteris and former wife of Walter Long, 2nd Viscount Long, on 25 February 1943.
 The marriage was childless and they were divorced in 1954.
 Laura went on to marry Michael Temple Canfield in 1960 and, after his death in 1969, John Spencer-Churchill, 10th Duke of Marlborough shortly before his death.
-The Dowager Duchess of Marlborough died in 1990.

-In 1961, Dudley married thirdly to Grace Maria (née Kolin) Radziwill (1923–2016), daughter of Dr. Michael Kolin and Anna Tironi of Dubrovnik, Yugoslavia.
-Grace was the former wife of Prince Stanislaus Radziwill (The Prince's third wife, Lee Radziwiłł, was formerly married to Michael Temple Canfield, the third husband of Ward's second wife, Laura).
+In 1961, Dudley married thirdly to Grace Maria (née Kolin) Radziwill (1923–2016).
+She was the former wife of Prince Stanislaus Radziwill (The Prince's third wife, Lee Radziwiłł, was formerly married to Michael Temple Canfield, the third husband of Ward's second wife, Laura).
 This marriage was also childless.

 Dudley died in December 1969, aged 75, and was succeeded by his eldest son William.

 After his death, his widow lived with the American editor Robert B. Silvers for nearly four decades from 1975 until her death in 2016.

 Other relationships

 He is rumored to have fathered a daughter, Judy Montagu, in 1923 with the aristocrat and socialite Venetia Stanley, although the legal father was her husband Edwin Samuel Montagu.
 She grew up to befriend Princess Margaret during World War II and marry the American photographer Milton Gendel, with whom she created an artistic salon in Italy.

 Mandy Rice-Davies claimed that the Earl was one of the customers at Murray's Cabaret Club, where she worked as a showgirl, and that he proposed to her when she was 17.
 "I could have been a dowager duchess by the time I was 22." she said.

+He was a close friend of the Prince of Wales, later King Edward VIII, who spent his last weekend as king at Himley Hall, before his abdication in 1936.